How to Get a Funded Trading Account with The Funded Trader

 Once you register, your journey to becoming a funded trader involves three main stages:

-• Phase 1 – The Challenge: Hit a profit target while following strict risk management rules.
+• Phase 1 – The Challenge: Hit a profit target while following strict risk management rules, including understanding whether the firm uses a static or trailing drawdown model.

 • Phase 2 – Verification: Show continued consistency in a slightly more forgiving environment.

-• Phase 3 – Funded Account: Trade with TFT’s capital, earn up to 95% of your profits, and become eligible to scale up to $1.5 million in capital.
+• Phase 3 – Funded Account: Trade with TFT’s capital through simulated trading, access various trading instruments, earn up to 95% of your profits, and become eligible to scale up to $1.5 million in capital.

 2. How to get a funded trading account with TFT

-If you're serious about trading and want to access significant capital without risking your own funds, understanding how to get a funded trading account is the first step.
+If you’re serious about trading and want to access significant capital without risking your own funds, understanding how to get a funded trading account is the first step, especially for traders searching for how to get a funded trading account for free through discounts, promotions, or low-cost evaluation options.

-TFT offers a structured and accessible path through its multi-phase evaluation process, giving you the opportunity to prove your skills and earn a funded account backed by real capital.
+TFT offers a structured, multi-phase evaluation process similar to a trading combine used by other prop firms.
+This approach allows you to prove your skills and earn a funded account backed by real capital.

 Once you select a challenge, the journey to becoming a TFT-funded trader typically includes the following phases:

-• Phase 1: The Challenge: This is the initial test of your trading discipline, strategy, and risk management.
-You’ll trade in a simulated environment designed to reflect real market conditions.
+• Phase 1: The Challenge: This is the initial test of your trading discipline, strategy, and risk management, executed with real-time market data and reflected in your performance statistics throughout the challenge.
+You’ll trade in a simulated trading environment that mirrors real market conditions, using real-time market data on platforms like MT5, cTrader, or Match-Trader.
 To move forward, you must hit a predefined profit target while staying within strict daily and overall drawdown limits.

 • Phase 2: The Verification: A second round of evaluation confirms that your performance is consistent, not the result of a one-time high-risk approach.
 The profit target here is typically lower, but you’re expected to follow the same trading rules.

 • Phase 3: The Funded Account: Once both phases are successfully completed, you’ll be granted a funded account and start trading with TFT’s capital.
-From here, you can earn up to 95% of profits, request payouts in as little as 3–7 days, and work toward scaling your account up to $1.5 million.
+From here, you can earn up to 95% of profits, request payouts in 3–7 days, review the firm’s withdrawal details, and work toward scaling your account up to $1.5 million.

 3. Breakdown of TFT programs: Choose your path